- Watch Out for Charity Scams

 - Don’t give or send cash.
 For security and tax-record purposes, contribute by check, credit card, or another way that provides documentation of the gift.

 Another long-standing type of abuse or fraud involves scams that occur in the wake of significant natural disasters.
 In the aftermath of major disasters, it’s common for scam artists to impersonate charities to get money or private information from well-intentioned taxpayers.
 Scam artists can use a variety of tactics.
 Some scammers operating bogus charities may contact people by telephone or email to solicit money or financial information, and they may set up phony websites claiming to solicit funds on behalf of disaster victims.
 Unscrupulous individuals may even directly contact disaster victims and claim to be working for or on behalf of the IRS to help the victims file casualty loss claims to get tax refunds.
+Also, if you happen to find yourself being a victim to such fraudulent activities, you should immediately file a complaint at the nearest police station or contact a solicitor (like those at H3 Solicitors) to get their professional advice on how to proceed.

-Tax Benefits of Charitable Contributions – Contributions to charitable organizations are deductible if you itemize your deductions on Schedule A. Generally, the deduction is the lesser of your total contributions for the year or 50% of your adjusted gross income, but the 50% is increased to 60% for cash contributions in years 2018 through 2025, and lower percentages may apply for non-cash contributions and certain types of organizations.
+Tax Benefits of Charitable Contributions – contributions to charitable organizations are deductible if you itemize your deductions on Schedule A. Generally, the deduction is the lesser of your total contributions for the year or 50% of your adjusted gross income, but the 50% is increased to 60% for cash contributions in the years 2018 through 2025, and lower percentages may apply for non-cash contributions and certain types of organizations.
 Itemized deductions reduce your gross income when determining your taxable income.

 However, with the increase in the standard deduction as a result of the 2017 tax reform, many taxpayers are no longer itemizing their tax deductions (because the standard deduction provides a greater tax benefit).
 For those in this situation, there are two possible workarounds: